gautriv/gautriv.github.io/_posts/2023/8/2023-8-25-revealjs-for-tw.md

 Alright, let's get down to business.
 First, navigate to your project directory in the command line.
 This is where the magic will happen.
 Once you're there, `run npm install`.
 You might be wondering why we're doing this.
 Well, since you've got a package.json file waving its digital wand around, running this command will create a `package-lock.json` file.
 It's like setting up the stage for your presentation's grand performance.

 With your digital stage all set, it's time for the big reveal.
 Drumroll, please.
-To see your presentation's local output in all its glory, `run npm run prepare`.
+To see your presentation's local output in all its glory, `run npm run present`.
 This command will work its behind-the-scenes wizardry, transforming your AsciiDoc content, attributes, and animations into a stunning RevealJS presentation.

 With this your repository strcuture would look something like this: